ianlofs/workwithme.guide-myguide/index.md

 ## Communication Preferences
 * I prefer Slack for getting my attention.
 I have a personal target of responding to slack messages within 5 minutes during my working hours (7am-6pm).
 * If we need to talk at length about something I prefer face to face video calls using Meet or Zoom.
-* I only check my email once a day in the mornings.
 * Outside of my working hours I do not have a target for responding to work related communication.
 I do typically check Slack once during the evenings on weekdays and once or twice a day on weekends.
-* When I am in the office and I have my headphones on I would prefer that you ping me on Slack before tapping on my shoulder.

 ## How To Know I’ve Gone To The Dark Side